Nandwal

 Nandwal (نندوال) is a village in Gujrat District, Punjab, Pakistan.
-Punjabi is the mother tongue of the village community, though most of the people, especially the youth, can speak Urdu, the national language of Pakistan.
-The village comprises mainly Chib cast of Rajpoot clan.
-People wear Shalwar qameez though many old people wear dhoti too.
+Punjabi is the mother tongue of the village community, though most of the people, especially the youth, can speak Urdu, the national language.
+The village comprises mainly Chib caste of Rajput clan.
+People wear shalwar kameez though many old people wear dhoti too.
 Wheat is the main crop and farming is the most important occupation of the people.
-This is called 'kanak'in Punjabi.
-The village has a central mosque named Masjid Gulzar e Habib.
-There is also a very famous shrine (Khanqah).
+The village has a central mosque named Masjid Gulzar-e-Habib.
+There is also a famous shrine (Khanqah).